Alfred Packer: First trial

 Nevertheless, on April 6, a trial began in Lake City.
+It was the argument of the prosecution that the only logical reason for Packer to have attempted such a perilous journey through the mountains with such minimal food and supplies was for the sole purpose to lead the men into the wilderness to both kill and rob them.
 Packer pleaded not guilty.
 After seven days of testimonies and examinations, he was found guilty of the premeditated murder of Israel Swan, and sentenced to death by hanging, which was scheduled for May 19, 1883.
 It was presumed that Swan's death had occurred on, or around, March 1.
 It was determined by the prosecution in court that Swan's remains showed signs of a struggle at the time of death, and that the others appeared to be killed in their sleep.
 Among those who testified on behalf of the prosecution were Otto Mears, Larry Dolan, Oliver D. Loutsenhizer, and Preston Nutter, who acted as the prosecution's key witness.
 According to a local newspaper, which received their quote from Larry Dolan, the presiding judge, M.B.
 Gerry, said:

 Court records present Judge Gerry's sentence as conventionally apolitical:

 Second trial

 Packer was spared the death penalty when his lawyers discovered that the murder statutes on the books for 1874 had been repealed and replaced with a "savings clause", which spared him being tried for murder on a technicality.
 In October 1885, the sentence was reversed by the Colorado Supreme Court being based on an ex post facto law.
 They had declared that the government could not sentence a man to death for committing a crime, if it had indeed occurred, before Colorado officially became a state as opposed to a territory.

 The overturning of his murder charge and scheduled execution did not spare Packer culpability for the men's deaths, however.
 A second trial was held in Gunnison following a change of venue for his hearing that was also granted per the Colorado Supreme Court as well as having a new Judge of Republican Party standing to preside, pursuant to Packer and his Counsel feeling as though the prejudices and pre-affirmed guilt within the community of Lake City (most of them Democrats), made it impossible for him to receive a fair and unbiased trial.
 He again pleaded not guilty.
-After a swift trial and even speedier verdict deliberation, on June 8, 1886, Packer was convicted of five counts of voluntary manslaughter and sentenced to 40 years in prison (8 years for each count, as well as the maximum sentence allowed per count).
+After a swift trial and even speedier verdict deliberation, on June 8, 1886, Packer was convicted of five counts of voluntary manslaughter and sentenced to 40 years in prison (8 years for each count, which was the maximum sentence allowed per count).
 At the time, this was the longest custodial sentence in U.S. history.